IAPO: Information-Aware Policy Optimization for Token-Efficient Reasoning: Empirical Study

 \subsection{Parameter Analysis}

 We answer \textbf{RQ3} by examining the effects of two key hyperparameters in \texttt{IAPO}, i.e., the $\alpha$ and $\beta$ in Equ.~\ref{equ: adv_assign}.
 We report Pass@32 and Length@32 while varying $\alpha$ (or $\beta$) in $\{10^{-6}, 10^{-4}, 10^{-2}, 1\}$, with the other coefficient fixed at $10^{-6}$, in Fig.~\ref{fig:param_ana}(a) and Fig.~\ref{fig:param_ana}(b), respectively on Qwen2.5-0.5B-Instruct~\cite{qwen2.5} on MATH-500 dataset~\cite{lightman2023lets}.
-We observe that (1) As $\alpha$ increases, reasoning length decreases monotonically beyond $10^{-4}$, demonstrating the effectiveness of the informativeness level term in reducing verbosity.
-Although Pass@32 also decreases, its degradation is substantially slower, indicating a favorable effectiveness-efficiency trade-off.
-(2) As $\beta$ increases, Pass@32 improves monotonically, but reasoning length grows sharply.
+We observe that (1) As $\alpha$ increases, reasoning length decreases monotonically before $10^{-2}$, demonstrating the effectiveness of the informativeness level term in reducing verbosity.
+Although Pass@32 sometimes decreases, its degradation is substantially slower, indicating a favorable effectiveness-efficiency trade-off.
+(2) As $\beta$ increases, Pass@32 can significantly improve, but reasoning length also grows sharply.
 This suggests that a larger $\beta$ encourages exploration of reasoning, enhancing accuracy at the cost of substantially increased token consumption.